cockroachdb/docs/v21.2/null-handling.md

 docs_area: reference.sql
 ---

+`NULL` is the term used to represent a missing value.
+A `NULL` value in a table is a value in a field that appears to be blank.
+A field with a `NULL` value is a field with no value.

 This page summarizes how `NULL` values are handled in CockroachDB SQL.
 Each topic is demonstrated via the [built-in SQL client](cockroach-sql.html).

-{{site.data.alerts.callout_info}}
 When using the built-in client, `NULL` values are displayed using the word `NULL`.
-This distinguishes them from a character field that contains an empty string ("").
+This distinguishes them from a character field that contains an empty string (`""`).
-{{site.data.alerts.end}}

 ## NULLs and simple comparisons